jxnl/blog/docs/writing/posts/lgtmk.md

 !!! warning "This is a draft"

     This is a draft.
-I would love to any PRs that corrected any typos.
+I would love to receive any PRs that correct any typos.
 Thanks.

-When giving [advice](./rag.md) to developers on [improving](./rag-inverted.md) their retrieval augment generation, I usually say two things:
+When giving [advice](./rag.md) to developers on [improving](./rag-inverted.md) their retrieval augmented generation, I usually say two things:

 1. Look at the Data
 2. Don't just look at the Data

 Wise men speak in paradoxes because we are afraid of half-truths.
 This blog post will try to capture when to look at data and when to stop looking at data in the context of retrieval augmented generation.

-I'll cover the different relevancy and ranking metrics, some stories to help you understand them, and their trade offs, and some general advice on how to think.
+I'll cover the different relevancy and ranking metrics, some stories to help you understand them, their trade-offs, and some general advice on how to think.

 <!-- more -->